i3drobotics/phase-csharp/README.md

 Download Windows installer from the [v0.0.20 release](https://github.com/i3drobotics/phase-dev/releases/tag/v0.0.20).
 Install using the installer GUI, this should install to `C:\Program Files\i3DR\Phase`
 ### Visual Studio
-Visual Studio is required to build the PhaseSharp library.
+Visual Studio is required to build the Phase CSharp library.
 The following components are required:
 - `.NET desktop development tools`
 - `.Net Framework 4.7.2 development tools`
 - `C# and Visual Basic`